gitKrystan/2025-emberfest/outline.md

 WarpDrive uses a familiar fetch-like API:

 FIXME: What is `withBrand`?
-FIXME: Should be shared-data-layer/builders/todo.ts and NOT a service
+FIXME: Should be shared-data-layer/builders/todo.ts and NOT a service (just export type-safe builders)

 ```typescript
 // services/todo-repository.ts